ZeDKoN/ShopsAPI/README.md

 ## Solution expansion
 The solution could be expanded with the following features:

-* Securing service with org.springframework.boot:spring-boot-starter-security
+* Securing the service with org.springframework.boot:spring-boot-starter-security
 * Persistence layer with JPA.
 * JBehave BDD testing.